 - Principles of dialysis

 - Care of patients with kidney failure

 - Safety Dialyzer reprocessing

-Auburn University offers a comprehensive online dialysis technician program for individuals interested in pursuing this career.
+Auburn University offers a fully online dialysis technician program at a tuition fee of $3,000.

 - Various learning exercises,